SkylineCommunications/dataminer-docs/connector-help/connector_help/C-COR_CHP_SMM.md

 </tr>
 <tr class="odd">
 <td>2.0.0.39</td>
-<td>Driver reviewing: - Params 30958/30959 and 30965/30966 discreets reviewed; - Removing of normalize pagebuttons and parameters from pages Normalize; - Added a button 'Load Names' to load nodes page for setting the Alias parameters from the modules table to the Modules property of the DVEs; - Introduction of disable conditions to parameters 30960-30963 and 30967-30970; - Qaction 301 reviewed.</td>
+<td>Driver reviewing: - Params 30958/30959 and 30965/30966 discreets reviewed; - Removing of normalize page buttons and parameters from pages Normalize; - Added a button 'Load Names' to load nodes page for setting the Alias parameters from the modules table to the Modules property of the DVEs; - Introduction of disable conditions to parameters 30960-30963 and 30967-30970; - Qaction 301 reviewed.</td>
 <td>No</td>
 <td>Yes</td>
 </tr>